michael-c-jones/nomad-client-pool/README.md

-### nomad-server-cluster terraform module
+### nomad-client-pool terraform module
 --------------------------

-This terraform module builds a consul cluster.
+This terraform module builds a pool of nomad client ec2 nodes.